a2z-ice/spring-cloud-with-kubernetes/linux/SELinux.md

 ```
 # Example on ftp service which is vftpd
 ps -efZ | grep -i vftpd
+# The home directory of vftpd service is /var/ftp

 getsebool
 # To see more detail